Jeunese/jeunese.github.io/docs/overview.md

 There's also the wider audience to consider.
 Product documentation tends to attract key decision-makers, such as product managers and executives evaluating the complexity, size, and cost of implementation –– information that they can't fully garner from Marketing and Sales.

 Nevertheless, product documentation can overlap with Marketing and Sales material and shouldn't directly contradict it, even though the purpose, style, perspective, and approach between these sources of content are very different.

-Product documentation shouldn't undermine the company's overall brand and business goals.
 Although more technical and direct than Sales and Marketing content, product documentation should maintain a [voice and tone](/voice-and-tone) that is consistent with the voice and tone of the company as a whole.

-Consistency is integral to brand-building and trust.
+Consistency is integral to brand-building and trust, and product documentation shouldn't undermine a company's overall brand and business goals.

 ### Content framework and strategy

 The administrator interaction with product documentation is, in itself, a user experience.
 This is additional to the interactions they have with the actual systems and interfaces that the product documentation refers to.
 To maximise the information experience of product documentation, you should plan and create a core content framework and strategy:

-- A core **content framework**: the **content and structural components**, including the information architecture (IA) this content is built around.
+- **Content framework:** the **content and structural components** of documentation, including the information architecture (IA) that this content is built around.
-- A core **content strategy**: the methods and guidelines for developing and curating content –– the **process and people components** of product documentation management.
+- **Content strategy**: the methods and guidelines for developing and curating content –– the **process and people components** of product documentation management.

 #### Content framework